neonmik/Wave-Machine-Firmware/README.md

     - Oscillator:
-        - Improvement: Look into adding an extra 8 bit variable to count the roll over of the Phase Accumulator to stop the frequency overflowing at the top of the octave/pitch bend range (currently octave 3, with pitchbend above 1/3 will wrap round and be the lowest note).
+        - Improvement: Look into adding an extra 8 bit variable to count the roll over of the Phase Accumulator to stop the frequency overflowing at the top of the octave/pitch bend range (currently octave 3, with pitchbend above 1/3 will wrap round and be the lowest note). - it may be better to change octave to -2, -1, 0, +1, +2 instead.

         - Improvement: Finesse soft start code - currently removed as it took too long to get going and still didnt realy work.